 I was recently invited to talk about my work at a San Francisco Bay Area business event so I brought a Lumachrome print for show and the entire audience was amazed by the quality of my artwork.
 One of the people at the event coincidentally was actually the owner of a print lab.
 The print lab owner was amazed too and was very complimentary of my work while inquiring about the art production process.
 Peer validation really doesn’t get any more flattering than that.

-If you want the finest art prints available today, then take a look at my landscape and nature photography galleries for inspiration.
-Since I don’t own expensive physical galleries in Las Vegas, I don't need to worry about catering to the tourist market by offering glorified postcard rack photography prints.
-I create photographic art that speaks to me as an artist.
+If you want the finest art prints for sale today, then take a look at my landscape and nature photography galleries for inspiration.
+Since I don’t own high-overhead physical galleries in Las Vegas like Peter LIk, William Carr, etc..., I don't need to mark up my prices to the degree that most galleries do.
 You’ll have every bit the craftsmanship of the luxury art galleries with the finest in printmaking technology.
 I work with some of the best print labs in the world to bring my art to life.
 The value is in the craftsmanship and knowing that you would be working directly with me the artist, and not a salesperson.

 If exclusive collectible artwork is your priority, my numbered limited edition photography prints are limited to no more than 25 prints and come with a hand-signed, hologram-affixed certificate of authenticity.
+Some photographers offer limited edition prints that number in the hundreds or thousands.
+That is pretty silly if you think about it as limited edition print numbers in that quantity are essentially no different from open edition prints.
 If there is a piece of art on my site that you want to own exclusively then let's talk to see if it's available.
 Make me an offer and you can be the only person to ever own that print.